 In all of these cases, they create windows and buttons and drop-down selectors and whatnot (collectively “widgets”) using native calls for your operating system of choice.
 They do not run a web browser.
 As a rule this makes them smaller and lighter in terms of how much CPU, how much memory and how much disk space they require.
 It’s still possible to screw this up even if you don’t run a web browser, but a browser nearly guarantees heavyweight apps (and/or dependence on the user installing a big program like, say, Google Chrome.)

 Native GUI libraries have functions (or methods) you can call to create elements like windows or buttons, to set properties like images and text, and generally to manipulate them.
 Whatever a native application can do, the native UI libraries can do.
 Whatever the most efficient way to do a thing is, the native UI libraries can do it.
 That’s part of why really good native apps are so good.
 A skilled MacOS specialist can build you an unbeatable MacOS program.
-Somebody who really knows Android can beat a ported app by a mile, though it’ll cost a lot more to write it, and to maintain it.
+Somebody who really knows Android can beat a ported app by a mile, though it’ll cost a lot more to write it and to maintain it.

 How Do You Test Native Apps?

 I’m an old guy.
-I remember when there wasn’t much automated testing, and you used big teams of people to poke around the app, every time you made a new build, and make lists of what was wrong.
+I remember when there wasn’t much automated testing, and you used big teams of people to poke around the app every time you made a new build, and make lists of what was wrong.
 Larger companies and harder-to-test apps still have to do this, and you basically always want to do some of it.
 But it used to be the way everything was tested.
 It’s expensive and inefficient, but all of app development used to be a lot more expensive and inefficient.
 It wasn’t the worst thing we did, I promise.

 You could find automated testing libraries for GUIs.
 They tended to be really ugly and fragile.
 That’s partly because it was (and often is!) so hard to tell an operating system “load this application and then tap in this spot, just exactly as if a user had done it.”
 Accessibility APIs are slowly helping this, but there’s a reason you see so many complaints about accessibility – companies treat it as an afterthought.
 And if the OS does that, everybody else is building on a cruddy API.
 Oopsie?
 It’s the best it’s ever been, but still not great.
+These days you can sometimes only have your app break when you actually change the widgets, not every time you resize a window.

 You can also write a sort of wrapper layer around the GUI library, so that you can insert clicks and hovers and keypresses just like the OS.
 Another layer of abstraction can work wonders here.